 Give it a try at this rice water soap recipe and enjoy your handmade soaps!!!

 Find Out Where To Buy Handmade Rice Water Soap

 So, you want to try handmade rice water soap, but are not into DIY?
-In Etsy, you will find real handmade soap, made only with oils and sodium hydroxide.
+In Etsy, you will find real handmade soap, made only with oils and sodium hydroxide, and enriched with natural ingredients.
 Follow the links below and find out where to buy handmade rice water soaps for your skin: